4.3 Data Analysis to Inform Management

 - Separate observed fact from interpretation.

-- Identify likely root causes and evidence.
+- Identify likely root causes and the evidence behind them.

 - Disclose data limitations that could affect the decision.